atomicptr/openfl-tiled/README.md

 Licence
 ----------------

-nme-tiled is licenced under the terms of GNU LGPL v3.
+nme-tiled is licenced under the terms of the MIT license, which means you have without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
+[For more information please read this](http://opensource.org/licenses/MIT)

 Questions?
 -----------------